Why does curly hair often get dry?

-Here, let’s try something.
+Babe, let’s try something.
 Run your fingers through your hair.
-That’s it, all five of them from the roots to the ends.
+That’s it, all five of them from the roots to the ends!
 Feels smooth like a hot knife slicing butter, right?
-Soft as a whisper, like the wind through bird wings… Or is your hand now stuck in a tangled bird’s nest of straw-like strands?
-Babe, you’ve hit a dry spell and your curls could do with a drink.
+Soft as a whisper, like the wind through bird wings… Or is your hand stuck in a pile of straw-like strands?
+Well, this might just mean you’ve hit a dry spell and your curls could do with a drink!

 Curl Heroes for Dry Hair